Young Judaea

-Young Judaea is a peer-led Zionist youth movement that runs programs throughout the United States for Jewish youth in grades 2–12.
-In Hebrew, Young Judaea is called Yehuda Hatzair (יהודה הצעיר) or is sometimes referred to as Hashachar (השחר), lit. "the dawn".
-Founded in 1909, it is the oldest Zionist youth movement in the United States.
+Young Judaea is an American peer-led Zionist youth movement that runs programs throughout the United States for Jewish young people in grades 2–12.
+In Hebrew, Young Judaea is called Yehuda Hatzair (יהודה הצעיר) or is sometimes referred to as Hashachar (השחר) (lit. "the dawn").
+Founded in 1909, the nonprofit organization is the oldest Zionist youth movement in the United States.

 History and organization

 Founded in 1909, Young Judaea is a peer-led youth movement.
 Its programs include youth clubs, conventions, camps and Israel programs with an emphasis on social action and Jewish identity.
 Young Judaea has 15 regions in the United States and is affiliated with the Federation of Zionist Youth (United Kingdom) and Tzofim (Israel).
-The age levels are Ofarim (Hebrew for "fawns;" grades 2–5), Tsofim ("scouts," grades 6–7), and Bogrim ("elders," grades 8–12).
-Young Judaea's university arm was formerly called HaMagshimim, meaning "the fulfillers"), now college programs focus primarily on volunteering and interning in Israel as well as Birthright trips.
+The age levels are Ofarim (Hebrew for "fawns"; grades 2–5), Tsofim ("scouts"; grades 6–7), and Bogrim ("elders"; grades 8–12).
+Young Judaea's university arm was formerly called HaMagshimim, meaning "the fulfillers"), now college programs focus primarily on volunteering and interning in Israel as well as birthright trips.

 In 1967, Hadassah became the sponsor of Young Judaea.
 During this period, Young Judaea grew to become the largest Zionist youth movement in America.
 It took on Tikkun Olam as a fundamental pillar, becoming involved in the national civil rights and Soviet Jewry movements and helping local communities across the country.

-In 1997, Young Judaea forged partnerships with its two sister movements - the Hebrew Scouts Movement in Israel (Tzofim) and the Federation of Zionist Youth (FZY) in the United Kingdom.
+In 1997, Young Judaea entered into partnerships with its two sister movements: the Hebrew Scouts Movement in Israel (Tzofim); and the Federation of Zionist Youth (FZY) in the United Kingdom.
 This was done to strengthen the connection between Jewish, Zionist youth in Israel and the diaspora.
-These partnerships have allowed for a greater exchange of ideas and experiences, fostering a stronger sense of global Jewish identity and commitment to the Zionist cause.
+These partnerships are said to have allowed for a greater exchange of ideas and experiences, fostering a stronger sense of global Jewish identity and commitment to the Zionist cause.

 After almost 70 years of association with Hadassah, Young Judaea moved toward organizational independence in 2012.
 Despite the change, the movement continued to grow, learn, and build new experiences for the next generations of Judaeans.